xunker/multi_zip/README.md

 MultiZip provides a very small and focused set of functions:

  * Create a new zip archive or open existing one.
- * Add files to a archive from using content from a variable or a local file.
+ * Add files to a archive from using content from a variable.
+ * Add a local file to an archive.
+(Pending TODO).
  * Read files from a archive in to a variable.
  * Extract files from an archive to a local file.
  * List files contained in an archive.